-It is estimated by the American Cancer Society that there will be 95,270 new cases of colon cancer in the United States of America.
+According to American Cancer Society, it is estimated that there will be 95,270 new cases of colon cancer in the United States of America.
 Men have about a 1 in 21 chance of developing colorectal cancer, and women have about a 1 in 23 chance of developing colorectal cancer.

 Video: Can you prevent colon cancer?

 Stage 0 Colorectal Cancer is usually a polyp or a small tumor that is attached to the inside lining of the colon.
 Generally, most instances of stage 0 colorectal cancer can be cured by simply excising the tumor and surrounding tissue via surgery.

 Stage I Colorectal Cancer is when the tumor is somewhere in the secondary and tertiary layers of the colon tissue.
 Again, like stage 0, usually stage 1 can be cured by surgery.
 There are also other additional treatments, but they are seldom needed.

 Stage II Colorectal Cancer is when the cancerous tumors penetrate the colon wall.
 Like Stages 0 and I, surgery is used to treat the cancer, and can often be coupled with chemotherapy.

 Stage III Colorectal Cancer

 Once Colorectal Cancer has spread to the lymph nodes in the body, it is considered Stage III Colorectal Cancer.
 Multiple tumors may be found in the colon wall.

 Stage III Colorectal Cancer is sub-categorized one of three ways:

 - Tumors present in colon wall, lymph system.